-Symptoms occur because some or all of the glucose stays in the blood and it isn’t being used as fuel for energy.
+These symptoms occur because some or all of the glucose stays in the blood, and isn’t being used as fuel for energy.
 The body tries to reduce blood glucose levels by flushing the excess glucose out of the body in the urine.

-If you have any of the above symptoms contact your GP.
-Early diagnosis, treatment and good control of diabetes is vital to reduce the chances of developing serious diabetes complications.
+If you have any of symptoms of diabetes, you should contact your GP.
+It doesn’t necessarily mean you have diabetes, but it’s worth checking – early diagnosis, treatment and good control are vital for good health and reduce the chances of developing serious complications.

-Leaving Type 1 diabetes untreated can lead to serious health problems, including diabetic ketoacidosis, which can result in a potentially fatal coma.
+It’s hard to ignore the signs of Type 1 diabetes because symptoms can often appear quite quickly.
+But leaving it untreated can lead to serious health problems, including diabetic ketoacidosis, which can result in a potentially fatal coma.

 Type 2 diabetes can be easier to miss as it develops more slowly, especially in the early stages when it can be harder to spot the symptoms.
 But untreated diabetes affects many major organs, including your heart, blood vessels, nerves, eyes and kidneys.
 Being diagnosed early and controlling your blood sugar levels can help prevent these complications, so check your Risk Score here.